heroku/kafka-packaging-scripts/README.md

 Now you must verify that the packages and maven artifacts in the staging S3 buckets work as expected.

-*This step is currently documented elsewhere.*
+*This step is currently documented elsewhere (cf. our wiki page on "Packaging and deploying a CP release").*

 ## Step 7: Publish staging data to production via S3 and CloudFront